Jimmy Wong Sze Phin

 Datuk Jimmy Wong Sze Phin (黄仕平 (黃仕平, Huáng Shìpíng); born 1 March 1950) is a Malaysian politician who served as the State Assistant Minister to the Chief Minister of Sabah in the Heritage Party (WARISAN) administration under former Chief Minister Shafie Apdal from May 2018 to the collapse of the WARISAN administration in September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Sri Tanjong also from May 2018 to September 2020.
 He also served as the Member of Parliament (MP) for Kota Kinabalu from May 2013 to May 2018.
 He is an independent and was a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
 He served as the State Chairman of DAP of Sabah from 2010 to November 2015 and Member of the Central Executive Committee (CEC) of DAP.
-He is also the father of Sri Tanjong MLA Justin Wong Yung Bin who defended the state seat on behalf of him in the 2020 state election.
+He is also the father of Sri Tanjong MLA Justin Wong Yung Bin who defended the state seat after him in the 2020 state election.